watmildon/NWSLParityChartGenerator/README.md

-Used to generate the ordering for charts such as the one below for the 2024 NWSL season.
+Used to generate the ordering information for the charts below.

 ![A set of evenly spaced circles distributed around a circle.
 Each has an NWSL team logo and an arrow pointing to a team they have beaten in the regular season.
 The center has the NWSL league logo and the text "The 2025 NWSL Circle of Parity".
 The order is as follows: BAY -> LOU -> HOU -> SEA -> NC -> KC -> POR -> NJY -> LA -> WAS -> ORL -> SD -> UTA -> CHI -> BAY](CircleOfParity2025.png)